jaswindersingh2/RNAsnap2/README.md

 ====
 Hardware Requirments:
 ----
-SPOT-RNA predictor requires only a standard computer with around 16 GB RAM to support the in-memory operations for RNAs sequence length less than 500.
+RNAsnap2 predictor requires only a standard computer with around 8 GB RAM to support the in-memory operations for RNAs sequence length less than 20,000.

 Software Requirments:
 ----